angular/protractor/docs/faq.md

 Angular can't be found on my page
 ---------------------------------

-Protractor supports angular 1.0.6/1.1.4 and higher - check that your version of Angular is upgraded.
+Protractor supports Angular and AngularJS 1.0.6/1.1.4 and higher - check that your version of Angular is upgraded.

-The `angular` variable is expected to be available in the global context.
+For AngularJS apps, the `angular` variable is expected to be available in the global context.
 Try opening chrome devtools or firefox and see if `angular` is defined.

+For Angular apps, you should see a global method `getAllAngularTestabilities`.

 How do I deal with my log-in page?
 ----------------------------------